tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

 - As much as 70% of our time spent coding is spent reading the code.
 - Code must first be ready before it can be written.
 - **Warning:** If your code has to be rewritten to be fixed, improved or extended, you failed.
-- Dedicate 10% if your time (6 minutes in every hour) to refactor your code to be more readable.
+- Dedicate 10% of your time (6 minutes in every hour) to refactor your code to be more readable.
 - Documentation and tests are important, but ultimately they are **indirectly** related to code quality.
 - Readability **directly** impacts your ability, and that of everyone else, to do their job.
 - Every single moment you invest in making your code more readable is time saved in the future.